Quicklist: Sprinkler Heads

-Choosing the right sprinkler head for your irrigation needs takes time and effort.
-To pick the best option, you have to know some basics of irrigation and landscaping.
+Choosing the right sprinkler head for your irrigation system needs takes time and effort.
+To choose the best option, you should know some of the basics of irrigation and landscaping.
 These topics are so complex that there are whole industries dedicated to specializing in them.

-Though you won’t be able to learn all of the details of each discipline in one sitting, this article will help you to grasp the basics, and apply the knowledge to buying your sprinkler heads.
-We’ll go over everything you need to know about sprinkler heads as well, from the basic anatomy to the different types on the market today.
+Though you won’t be able to learn all of the details of each discipline in one sitting, this article will help you to grasp the basics, and apply that knowledge in choosing sprinkler heads.

 A. Irrigation Basics